Miriam Schapiro: Feminist Art

-Schapiro's work from the 1970s onwards consists primarily of collages assembled from fabrics, which she called "femmages".
+Schapiro's work from the 1970s onward consists primarily of collages assembled from fabrics, which she called "femmages".
 In the early seventies, succeeding Schapiro's collaboration in Womanhouse, she made her first fabric collages in her studio in Los Angeles, which looked much like a room in a house.
 From the male technological world of computers Schapiro moved into a woman's decorated house.
 In this home-like studio, Schapiro monumentalized her fabric cabinet and its significance for women, in a number of large femmages, including A Cabinet for All Seasons.
-This was her poetic version of the representation of continuous changes and repetitions in all women's bodies and lives.
-In her definition of femmage, Schapiro wrote that the style, which simultaneously recalls quilting and Cubism, has a "woman-life context" and that it "celebrates a private or public event."
 As Schapiro traveled the United States giving lectures, she would ask the women she met for a souvenir.
 These souvenirs would be used in her collage like paintings.
-Schapiro also did collaborative art projects, like her series of etchings Anonymous was a Woman from 1977.
+She did collaborative art projects, like her series of etchings Anonymous was a Woman from 1977.
 She was able to produce the series with a group of nine women studio-art graduates from the University of Oregon.
 Each print is an impression made from an untransformed doily that was placed in soft ground on a zinc plate, then etched and printed.

-Her 1977-1978 essay Waste Not Want Not: An Inquiry into What Women Saved and Assembled – FEMMAGE (written with Melissa Meyer) describes femmage as the activities of collage, assemblage, découpage and photomontage practised by women using "traditional women's techniques – sewing, piercing, hooking, cutting, appliquéing, cooking and the like …"
+Her 1977-78 essay Waste Not Want Not: An Inquiry into What Women Saved and Assembled – FEMMAGE (written with Melissa Meyer) describes femmage as the activities of collage, assemblage, découpage and photomontage practised by women using "traditional women's techniques – sewing, piercing, hooking, cutting, appliquéing, cooking and the like …"

 After 1975, Schapiro returned to New York and with what she made after selling some paintings, she not only had a room but a studio of her own.
 Decoration and "collaboration," are central to her artwork and both play a significant role in her house as well as in her studio.
 The studio became Schapiro's own room and at moments of great personal conflict, the only connection with her creative self.
 Her various studios throughout the span of her career have reflected the changes in both the outer and the inner realities of her life.
 They have expressed her changing self-conceptions in accordance with or in against society, which keeps gender roles separate.
 Schapiro's studios have also become metaphors for her creative work, as well as spaces in which she could live her life and fulfill her dreams as well.
 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.